joa-quim/Laszip/README.md

     (Pkg.init()		# If you haven't done it yet) Pkg.clone("git://github.com/joa-quim/Laszip.jl.git")

-Note: for the time being this only works for windows because I had to use a custom build of the laszip DLL.
-You can download it from [here](http://w3.ualg.pt/~jluis/ftp/laszip_dll_64.zip) and make sure that the lib *laszip_w64.dll* is found by Julia.
+For Windows you can download the laszip DLL from [here](http://w3.ualg.pt/~jluis/ftp/laszip_dll_64.zip) and make sure that the lib *laszip_w64.dll* is found by Julia.
+For unix, I'm afraid the user will to have to build the laszip shared library from source.

 Using
 =====